 How to wash a bra in the washing machine

-Choosing to wash a bra in the washing machine can often be the quickest and easier way to get them clean – and it’s a great choice for busy mums – but what steps should you take to make sure you get the best results for this delicate item?
+Choosing to wash a bra in the washing machine can often be the quickest and easier way to get them clean – and it’s a great choice when you're busy – but what steps should you take to make sure you get the best results for this delicate item?

 - Before washing your bras, always check the care label to ensure they’re made of materials that can be machine washed.
 Most bras are made from washable fabrics like cotton and polyester.